Manar-g/Python-for-ML/Numpy/ReadMe.txt

-this folder contains funktions, methods and Examples of how to use Numpy package for machine learning
+this folder contains modules, funktions, methods and Examples of how to use NumPy package for machine learning